Michteuh (MH529v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Michteuh (“Small Grilled Fish,” attested here as a man’s name) shows a profile view of a horizontal fish facing toward the viewer's left.
+This black-line drawing of the simplex glyph for the personal name Michteuh (“Small Grilled Fish,” attested here as a man’s name) shows a profile view of a horizontal fish facing toward the viewer's left.
 The fish has three fins, a bifurcated tail, and its eye and mouth are open.
 Beneath this fish is a much smaller one, heading up toward the head of the larger fish.
+The smaller one seems most likely to represent the term michteuhtli.

 Description, Credit: